ajjaic/til/bash.markdown

 ag 'def (\w+);?\s+@\1;?\s+end'
 ```

-The semicolon catches one-line getter methods as well as the more common three-line.
+The semicolon catches one-line getter methods as well as the more common three-
+line.

 # MD5 File Signatures

 The command `md5 <file>` generates a unique 32-digit hexadecimal number.
+This
-This can serve as a signature for a file in its particular state, letting you know when it has changed.
+can serve as a signature for a file in its particular state, letting you know
+when it has changed.

 Example usage: